brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 ### Sensitivity Analyses

 A number of sensitivity analyses were conducted.
 Sensitivities were conducted as a single exploration from the base model assumptions and/or data, and were not performed in a cumulative fashion.
 The exception was with estimating both $L_{\infty}$ and $k$ in one sensitivity.
+There were challenges in obtaining a converged base model, as described in Section \ref{convergence}.
+Initial sensitivities for growth parameters did not align with profiles so additional explorations were done to obtain converged sensitivities for growth parameters.
+Other sensitivities may not be converged, but the sensitivities for natural mortality and coefficient of variation in length of older fishes align with their profiles.

 \begin{enumerate}